 Simply put, terrestrial orchids are orchids that grow in the ground as opposed to orchids that grow on trees (epiphytes) or rocks (lithophytes).
-Some terrestrial orchids are evergreen but most die back and lie dormant over summer, then re-shoot from an underground tuberoid the following autumn.
+Some terrestrial orchids are evergreen but most temperate species die back and lie dormant over summer, then re-shoot from an underground tuberoid the following autumn.

 A large number of the terrestrial orchids in NSW are currently listed as Vulnerable or Endangered under the NSW Threatened Species Conservation Act (1995).
 These species are at risk of extinction as a result of one or more of the following: land clearing (e.g. for agriculture or residential developments), habitat fragmentation, habitat degradation (e.g. through grazing, weed invasion or pollution), illegal collection and inappropriate fire regimes.
 The small size of some populations means that they are also at risk from chance environmental events such as prolonged drought.

-The NSW National Parks and Wildlife Service has recently prepared a Priorities Action Statement that lists the actions required to promote the recovery of individual threatened species and communities.
+The NSW National Parks and Wildlife Service has prepared a Priorities Action Statement that lists the actions required to promote the recovery of individual threatened species and communities.
 For a small number of terrestrial orchids, ex situ conservation has been listed as a priority.

 What is ex situ conservation?

 Ex situ conservation is the conservation of plants outside their natural habitats.
 This may incorporate such activities as growing the plants in pots or garden beds and storing seed in a seed bank.
 Ex situ conservation is more difficult for terrestrial orchids than for other plant species due to the manner by which the seeds germinate.